 - Cash back statement credits, gift cards, merchandise: Provide less than 1 cent per mile

 - Mile transfers: Provide various mile values, depending on the deal.

 We recommend always redeeming for mile transfers or travel expenses because you’ll get at least 1 cent per mile.
 We’ll explain how to redeem for travel expenses first, and then we’ll go over mile transfers.

 You can redeem for either past or upcoming travel expenses.
 Miles don’t expire, so you can hold on to them until you can redeem in this way.

 The Purchase Eraser system will let you find eligible travel expenses from the past 90 days, and you can use miles to pay them off.
 Partial redemptions are available to pay for part of a purchase.

 Miles can also be used to pay for travel reservations as you make them.
 You’ll need to book travel either through Capital One’s website or by calling customer support to redeem miles in this way.

-You can transfer your Capital One miles to 14 different airline loyalty programs, where you might find a better value than 1 cent per mile.
+You can transfer your Capital One miles to several different airline loyalty programs, where you might find a better value than 1 cent per mile.